 Many of our suppliers are sourced as locally as possible to reduce travel for deliveries and collection.

 Recycling & Waste

 The Sidmouth Folk Festival has a dedicated team on site from the start of the event right through to the end of the dismantling phase working hard to provide additional waste bins, litter pick and generally ensure that the town keeps looking its best throughout the event.
-We provide over 120 additional bins across our venues to ensure everyone can deposit their litter responsibly.

 All our bins accept different formats of waste, this is then sorted off site to reclaim items that can be recovered and recycled.
-This has led to a huge reduction in what we send to landfill with approximately 95% (Coastal UK Data) being recovered and recycled.

 We work hard to engage contractors within the region rather than sourcing from outside the area.
 This means the local economy benefits and our delivery and collection transport is reduced as much as practicable.
 This also reduces our impact on the environment through reduced emissions through transport needs.